nsakaimbo/SM808/README.md

  * None

 ## Highlights
 Core sequencer functionality is packaged in the **SM808Core** framework with extensibility in mind.
-The `Voice` type is designed to take on any name and even includes an optional  audio file URL.
+The `Voice` type represents the "instrument" being played.
 The `Song` type comprises an an array of voices.
 The `DrumMachine` schedules each voice of the passed-in song to play at the appropriate time.
 Patterns of different durations can be mixed and matched.

+Using a framework facilitates testability and also helps isolate sequencer/domain logic from interface logic.
+In addition, it also facilitiates reusability (for example, a fun enhancement would be using the **SM808Core** framework in an iOS or MacOS project).

 The command-line tool limits user actions to the following commands:
  ```